- C Programming Examples

 Here is its sample run:

-Now supply any number say 12345.
+Now supply any number, say 12345.
 Because it is a number that has more than one digit.
-Therefore program further asks to enter the position of digit to be exchange or interchange.
-For example, if user wants to interchange the the number at second position with number at fourth position.
-Then program just interchange the digit 2 with the digit 4 and the new number become 14325 as shown in the following output:
+As a result, the program prompts you to enter the digit position to be exchanged or interchanged.
+For example, if the user wants to swap the number in the second position with the number in the fourth position, he or she can do so.
+Then, simply replace the digit 2 with the digit 4, and the new number is 14325, as shown in the output:

-Here is another sample run, with an input number as 9871 and digit at position first (that is 9) gets interchanged with digit at position third (that is 7):
+Here is another sample run, with an input number of 9871, where the digit at position first (that is 9) gets interchanged with the digit at position third (that is 7):

 « Previous Program Next Program »